 Challenge of Complexity

-Age-associated neurodegenerative diseases are multifactorial, complex and dynamic.
+Age-associated neurodegenerative diseases are multifactorial, dynamic and complex.
 As a disease progresses, so do pathways that are activated and the multiple systems of biology that interact.
 There are no simple A leads to B mechanisms.

 While complex, their etiologies share a number of common features; emergence during aging, a prodromal phase beginning in late midlife, genetic predispositions, gender differences in prevalence, and an energy crisis in the brain.